Scholarships and Financial Aid

-Scholarships for new students are announced every year, in the fall.
+Scholarships for new students are announced each year, in the Fall.

-Sources of funding for a Neumont education, besides personal and family contributions, include:
+Sources of funding for a Neumont education, other than personal and family contributions, include:

 - Neumont grants and scholarships, including merit-based Presidential, Achievement, and Transfer Scholarships, need-based Access Grants, resident-based Utah Grants, and Outside Scholarship Match;

 - Federal grants, including Federal Pell Grants and Supplemental Education Opportunity Grants (SEOG);